-Coach-built conversion with four berths, comprising a transverse double bed at the front and either a fixed double or two fixed single beds in the rear bedroom.
+Coach-built conversion, two or four berth.
 Laminated panel and glass-fibre combination.
 Insulated panels have GRP outer skin.

 Climatic Conditions

 This motorhome is designed for use in cold climates, and is certified to grade 3 in accordance with the European standard EN 1646-1: 2012.
 This means that it has been tested and shown to provide a comfortable internal environment even when the external temperature is as low as -15°C.